jungangc/jungangc.github.io/_pages/about.md

 1. **Leading the development of newest version of [EASiTool](https://gccc.beg.utexas.edu/easitool)** – a Python-based CO₂ storage capacity estimation platform that is trusted and used by **>100 professionals** from industry, government, and academia.
 2. **Employing and developing machine learning algorithms** to improve the description, prediction, and control of subsurface systems, with a particular focus on **carbon capture and storage (CCS)**.

 I obtained my Ph.D. in Petroleum Engineering in 2024 from **Texas A&M University**, where my research focused on numerical simulation, scientific machine learning, deep learning-based surrogate modeling, and reinforcement learning applications.
+Before that, I earned an M.S. in Petroleum Engineering from the **University of Southern California**.

-Outside of work, I'm also interested in exploring **LLM applications**, and I enjoy activities like **playing tennis 🎾**.
+Outside work, I enjoy exploring **LLMs**, **AI agents**, and coding-- and I love **playing tennis 🎾**.

 ---